Duvey314/Coursera_Capstone/README.md

 * PERROWNOTGRNT - Whetheror not the pedestrians right of way was granted.
 * SPEEDING - Was the driver speeding?

+There are a number of data manipulations that had to be performed on the data to transform it into the correct format for the machine learning model.

 ### Methodology

 ### Results